macocu/LanguageModels/README.md

 [Macedonian](https://github.com/clarinsi/babushka-bench/),
 [Maltese](https://github.com/UniversalDependencies/UD_Maltese-MUDT) and [Turkish](https://github.com/UniversalDependencies/UD_Turkish-BOUN).
 For NER, we use the [wikiann](https://github.com/afshinrahimi/mmner) datasets for Bulgarian, Macedonian and Turkish, while for Icelandic we use the [MIMIR](https://repository.clarin.is/repository/xmlui/bitstream/handle/20.500.12537/140/train-valid-test-split.zip) NER set.

 Then either specify your arguments in a json file (example added in config/fine.json) or just use the default ones.
-I highly advise to specify your own config file, or at least check them out.
+I highly advise to specify your own config file, or at least check out the default settings in ``src/finetune.py``.

 You can run a baseline XLM-R model like this, as it's the default: